Frontrow Technology

 Power BI sits inside the broader M365 licence question.
 Audit the full SKU position.

-30 minutes.
+A 30-minute call with a senior consultant.
 No deck.
-We'll walk through your tenant, your priorities, and the next sensible move.
+Frontrow walks through your tenant, your priorities and the next sensible move.